RHIT-CSSE/csse220/Homework/HWRefactoringInheritance/README.md

-# HWRefactoringInheritance
+# HWRefactoringInheritance: Refactoring Inheritance

 ## Overview:
 - In this assignment you are given some code that is poorly designed
 - This exercise will provide practice with software refactoring in order to reduce or eliminate code duplication
-- This is an individual exercise
+- You may work solo or in pairs

 ## To do:

-1. In Eclipse, import this project (HWRefactoringInheritance) from your local copy of the CSSE220 repo
-2. Design (Part 1) Come up with an improved design that uses inheritance to reduce code duplication
+1. Design (Part 1) Come up with an improved design that uses inheritance to reduce code duplication
-3. Refactor (Part 2) Implement the new design by refactoring code
+2. Refactor (Part 2) Implement the new design by refactoring code
-4. Extend (Part 3 + 4) Add on additional functionality using inherited functionality from the recently improved classes/design
+3. Extend (Part 3 + 4) Add on additional functionality using inherited functionality from the recently improved classes/design
-5. Upload all of your *.java* files to this assignment's Dropbox
+4. Upload all of your *.java* files to this assignment's Gradescope dropbox

 Run the code and ensure you see the functionality in the video below and then go ahead and get started

 ## Rubric:

-To earn a 100% for the assignment you must do the following tasks:
+To earn credit for the assignment you must do the following tasks:

 0. (no deliverable) Study the provided code and watch video explaining project
-1. (35% of grade) Refactor the code for Particle and TagPlayer and create a super class
+1. Refactor the code for Particle and TagPlayer and create a super class
-2. (35% of grade) Create and complete the ChargedParticle class and modify SimulationViewer and SimulationComponent
+2. Create and complete the ChargedParticle class and modify SimulationViewer and SimulationComponent
-3. (30% of grade) Complete the Person class and modify SimulationViewer and SimulationComponent
+3. Complete the Person class and modify SimulationViewer and SimulationComponent

 ## Starting Point
-Much of this code is relevant to your final project and should be a good preparation for both Exam2 and getting your project started.
+Much of this code is relevant to your final project and should be a good preparation.

 Starting UML for the classes we want to focus our attention on: